enginmanap/limonEngine-docs/docs/RoadMap.rst

 **Camera**

-* Camera Attachment Extension is perspective camera only.
-CameraObject (free-floating camera independent of the player) is in progress.
+* Software occlusion culling (SDOC) under an orthographic camera is a work in progress; perspective is fully supported.

 **Input**